damienhaynes/Trailers/README.md

 * TMDb (Trailers from themoviedb.org)
 * Search (via OnlineVideos plugin)

-Skinners can add support to their skin by adding a trailers button in the respecitive plugin windows, see here for more information.
+Skinners can add support to their skin by adding a trailers button in the respecitive plugin windows, see [Skin Designers Guide](https://github.com/damienhaynes/Trailers/wiki/Skin-Designers-Guide) for more information.

 [Download](http://www.team-mediaportal.com/extensions/movies-videos/trailers)